fa1829/contact-center-ai/README.md

 whole collection — which is why this decades-old technique still performs reasonably for keyword-driven retrieval.

+### Vector stores and similarity search

+Once documents are embedded as vectors, answering a question means finding the document vectors closest to the question's vector.
+A **vector store** (also called a vector database) is a data store built specifically for this operation: it holds each document's vector alongside its original text and metadata, and answers "nearest-neighbour" queries — *return the k vectors most similar to this one* — efficiently.
+A conventional database is built for exact matches (find the row where id = 42); a vector store is built for approximate similarity (find the rows whose meaning is closest to this query), which is the operation retrieval depends on.

+This project uses **ChromaDB**, a local, persistent vector store.
+At index time each incident record's TF-IDF vector, its text, and an identifier are added to a ChromaDB collection.
+At query time the question is embedded with the same vectorizer and passed to ChromaDB, which returns the k closest records along with a distance score for each — a lower distance meaning a closer match.
+Those retrieved records become the grounding context for the generation step.

 ### The retriever/generator split

 RAG deliberately separates *finding relevant information* from *phrasing an